learning-zone/java-basics/README.md

 * initialized within declaration
 * initialized with constant expression

-**public static final** variables are known as compile time constant, public is optional there.
 They are replaced with actual values at compile time because compiler know their value up-front and also knows that it cannot be changed during run-time.
 ```java
 private final int x = 10;